Photograph from the Campbell Coe Collection

 In the early 1960s, there was a “folk circuit” anchored by Cambridge, Massachusetts and Berkeley, California.
 Folksingers could play the Club 47 in Cambridge, go down to Greenwich Village, and work there way across the country, possibly hitchhiking, and sleeping on the couches and floors of other folkniks.
 The history of this circuit is best covered in the book Baby Let Me Follow You Down (Eric von Schmidt and Jim Rooney, UMass Press 1979).

-The Cabale Creamery (2504 San Pablo at Dwight in Berkeley), founded by Rolf Cahn, Debbie Green, Howard Zeem and Chandler A. Laughlin III, was a crucial stop on this circuit.
-By 1965, the club was partially owned by Carroll Peery, manager of the Chambers Brothers (later, after their souls became psychedelized, to hit with Time Has Come Today), who subsequently moved to Cambridge themselves.
+The Cabale, and later Cabale Creamery, (2504 San Pablo at Dwight in Berkeley), founded by Rolf Cahn, Debbie Green, Howard Ziehm and Chandler A. Laughlin III, was a crucial stop on this circuit.
+In the mid 1950s Cahn had founded and run the Blind Lemon at 2362 San Pablo - a mainstay of the Berkeley folk scene for many years to come.
+By August 1964, the Cabale was partially owned by Carroll Peery, manager of the Chambers Brothers (later, after their souls became psychedelized, to hit with Time Has Come Today), who subsequently moved to Cambridge themselves.
+Carroll Peery had moved to Berkeley in February 1964 at the request of Barbara Dane who was, at the time, trying to buy into the Jabberwock from Mary Randall, Belle Stauber and John Stauber and wanted Carroll to manage it.
+Apparently, the deal fell through because of difficulties in obtaining a liquor license.

-The joke was that whichever members did not have a gig or a date were in the band for the night, and ready to spring into action instantly - hence the name.
-The band in particular played on nights when no one else was booked, so that locals coming in for a cup of coffee had something to listen to.
+The joke was that whichever members did not have another show or date were in the band for the night, and ready to spring into action instantly - hence the name.
+The band in particular played on nights when no one else was booked, so that locals coming in for a cup of coffee or a beer had something to listen to.

 The Instant Action Jug Band has passed into legend since some of its members became Country Joe and The Fish, accounting for that group’s willingness to play The Jabberwock even when they were a regular act at the Fillmore Auditorium and Avalon Ballroom over the bay in San Francisco.